louisicard/adimeo-data-suite/SEARCH_API.md

 <a name="search-suggestion-field"></a>
 #### Search: Suggestion fields
-You can specify the suggestion fields, if your main search has failed with the current string, you will be offered a suggestion close to the search based on the search fields : *Did you mean... ?*
+If your main search failed for the current channel, a suggestion, based on the suggestion fields, will be proposed:
+*Did you mean... ?*

 * **URL**